msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## Projection

 Clip space is the result of applying a projection matrix to a region of the view space defined by some boundaries.
 This bounded region is called the **viewing volume**, and any point inside this volume that survives the **depth test** will end up on the screen.
 In clip space, points are represented using homogenous coordinates, i.e., $(x,y,z,w)$, and are not yet normalized, i.e., they're not in the form $(x',y',z')$.
-The $w$ component was added for convenience — to enable translation to be expressed as matrix multiplication.
+The _w_ component was added for convenience — to enable translation to be expressed as matrix multiplication.
 At projection stage, we repurpose this component to store the depth information.
-But, $z$ already represents depth (distance from camera) in view space, why do we need to use the $w$ component?
-After applying the projection, $z$ is no longer the original depth — it's been remapped for the depth buffer (usually to $[0,1]$ range).
-The projection matrix typically puts the original view space $z$ value into $w$.
+But, _z_ already represents depth (distance from camera) in view space, why do we need to use the _w_ component?
+After applying the projection, _z_ is no longer the original depth — it's been remapped for the depth buffer (usually to $[0,1]$ range).
+The projection matrix typically puts the original view space _z_ value into _w_.
 Note that this is only needed when **perspective projection** is used — for perspective division that happens after the projection matrix is applied.
-On the other hand, in **orthographic projection**, $w$ remains 1 throughout the pipeline.
+On the other hand, in **orthographic projection**, _w_ remains 1 throughout the pipeline.
 Now, let's explore these two types of projection.

 ### Orthographic Projection

 This type of projection is an affine transformation — it preserves straight lines, and ratios along a line (e.g., midpoints stay midpoints).
 It can be expressed as a combination of a linear transformation and a translation in Cartesian coordinates.
-To create an orthographic projection matrix, we first define a cubic viewing volume (a **cuboid**) bounded by six axis-aligned planes: near ($n$), far ($f$), left ($l$), right ($r$), bottom ($b$), and top ($t$).
+To create an orthographic projection matrix, we first define a cubic viewing volume (a **cuboid**) bounded by six axis-aligned planes: near (_n_), far (_f_), left (_l_), right (_r_), bottom (_b_), and top (_t_).
 Then, we calculate the scaling factors and translation amounts that map each point in this volume to clip space ($[l, r][b, t][n, f] \rightarrow [-1,1]^3$), which is equal to NDC when using orthographic projection.

-> $x_e$ is the eye (view) space, $x_c$ is the clip space, and $x_n$ is the NDC space coordinate.
+> _x_e_ is the eye (view) space, _x_c_ is the clip space, and _x_n_ is the NDC space coordinate.

 $$
 \frac{x_c}{1-(-1)} = \frac{x_e-\frac{r+l}{2}}{r-l} \Rightarrow x_c = \frac{2x_e-(r+l)}{r-l} \\